mnkxdlol/Phishing-Simulation-Tool/README.md

 python app.py

-NOTE: If this project is a not working, feel free to mention it! :p
+NOTE: If this project is not working, feel free to mention it! :p